xstarina/useful-tools/README.md

 # Useful Tools

-This image contains some tools that i use in my scripts.
+This image contains some tools that i use in my scripts:
+- Bash
+- Certbot
+- Curl
+- Jq
+- OpenSSH client